Managing Instructor Qualification Records

 Chiefs and Assistant Chiefs (per FAA § 141.79(c)):

-- Require Initial proficiency per course (FAA approval)
+- Require FAA-administered Initial proficiency per course

-- Aircraft field not required
+- Aircraft make/model is not required on proficiency records

 Regular Instructors (per FAA § 141.79(d)):